wilsonmjunior/githubexplorerapp/README.md

-# 🚀 AlymenteGit - GitHub Explorer Mobile App
+# 🚀 GitHub Explorer Mobile App

 A modern React Native mobile application for exploring GitHub repositories and issues, built with Expo and powered by a robust design system.